 The D.N.P. residency requirement expands upon the master’s-level practica that precede it and leads to completion of the American Association of Colleges of Nursing’s recommended 1,000 hours of supervised clinical practice.
 The practica enable the student to demonstrate the highest level of independent advanced practice and contributes to the student’s achievement of the program outcomes.
 The D.N.P. residency is individualized for each student.
 Before the course, students are required to develop and submit a plan for achievement of the residency course objectives.
 Students who are functioning in an advanced-practice role may be able to complete a portion of the clinical residency hours in their place of employment, but they will be expected to demonstrate doctoral-level practice.
 Planning for the residency course requires that the student complete the residency planning template and meet with the option specialty adviser at the end of the spring semester before enrolling in the course the following fall semester.
 Once approval has been obtained from the adviser, the template plan is forwarded to course faculty for final approval.

-The post-baccalaureate D.N.P. requires 69 credits post-bachelor’s for the Adult-Older Adult Primary Care or Acute Care Nurse Practitioner, Older Adult Nurse Practitioner, and Pediatrics Primary Care and Pediatrics Acute Care Advanced Practice Nurse Options and 63 credits for the Systems Leadership and Healthcare Quality option.
+The post-baccalaureate D.N.P. requires 69 credits for the Adult-Older Adult Primary Care, Adult-Older Acute, Acute Care Nurse Practitioner, Pediatric Primary Care Nurse Practitioner options and 63 credits for the Systems Leadership and Health care Quality option.

 The specific domains of content for all options include core courses, research, statistics and information systems, practicum courses, and a D.N.P. residency course.
 Health promotion/illness management is required for advanced-practice options.
 HCSL course examples include: finance, outcomes management, human resources, program evaluation and mediation.

 The B.S.N to D.N.P. and M.S.N. to D.N.P. programs may be completed on a full-time or part-time basis.
 The post-master's program is typically completed on a part-time basis.
-At this time, most courses are classroom based and on campus and clinical courses.
-There are also a few hybrid courses that combine online and on-campus aspects.
+At this time, many didactic are a courses combination of in-person, hybrid and online offerings.